EventStore/documentation/docs/cloud/getting-started/private_access/azure.md

 - You can log in to the Cloud console as admin
 - Your organization has at least one project
 - You are the admin of the project
-- You have access to create Azure resources in the Azure account of your organization
+- A Virtual Network in the Azure subscription from which the KurrentDB cluster will be accessed
 - You have the Azure CLI installed and logged in to your Azure subscription
+- You have access to create resources in the Azure subscription that will be used to access the KurrentDB cluster
+    - Service principal for the Kurrent Cloud application
+    - Role assignments for the service principal to grant access to create a Virtual Network Peering for the Virtual Network that will be peered with the Kurrent Cloud network

 The provisioning process consists of three steps:
 1. Create a network in Kurrent Cloud